Table of Contents

 The specific page is the place to define how your content will move during the localization.
 The page layout helps you understand which localization step comes first or before another.
 Explaining a bit more all the steps you can see:

-Upload content, it's the step where you introduce the content you want to be localized.
-You can do that by either uploading your content for translation or approving new strings for translation through tx live sidebar.
+1. Upload content.
+It's the step where you introduce the content you want to be localized.
+You can do that by uploading your content for translation or approving new strings through the TX live sidebar.

-Translation, is the step that the content gets translated by your collaborators.
-In this step, you can manage how your collaborators will interact with the content you want to translate.
+3. Translation is the step in which the content gets translated by your collaborators.
+In this step, you can manage how your collaborators interact with the content you want to translate.

-Review, is referring to translated content and is the step where your collaborators - or you - check the translations and mark them as "reviewed".
-This essentially means that the content passes the review step and is ready to be used.
+4. Review refers to translated content and is the step where your collaborators - or you - check the translations and mark them as "reviewed".
+This means that the content passes the review step and is ready to be used.

-Ready for use, is considered the content that has finished the localization process and can be consumed by your application or project.
+5. Ready for use is considered the content that has finished the localization process and can be consumed by your application or project.

 Pre-translation

 Any options included in this step are performed automatically when your content is updated.
 Content updating happens either by adding new content or by updating any existing content.
-Read more about Updating Content.
+You can find more about Updating Content in our documentation.

 All untranslated content is checked against the enabled options for a matching translation during this step.
-There are two possible options for pre-translation Translation Memory Fill-up and Machine Translation Fill-up.
+There are two options for pre-translation: Translation Memory Fill-up and Machine Translation Fill-up.

 Triggering Autofill Tasks